Permanent Supportive Housing

 A service provider (non-profit) may lease an entire rental property, and then sublease it to people who are living on the trail.
 The County will establish the program and subsidize leases.
 A request for qualifications (RFQ) for Master Leasing and Site-Based Services for Permanent Supportive Housing was released on January 8, 2020.

-Emergency Outdoor Shelter Site
+Temporary Shelter Site

 The indoor-outdoor sites may include a combination of on-site structures, RV hook-ups, and safe parking.